Charles Rodius: Transportation to Australia

+Work as an Artist

 Rodius remained in Australia where he continued to create portraits of well-known colonial identities, including explorer and fellow German Ludwig Leichhardt.
 According to National Portrait Gallery curator Joanna Gilmour, it was Rodius's portraits of Indigenous Australians that "demonstrated his true dexterity" as an artist.
-While some of the images hint at caricature, others, such as his images of Aborigines from the Shoalhaven district, "are disarming in their softness and sensitivity".
-Rodius's Aboriginal works were widely disseminated by the artist as lithographs, sold at a price intended to "place these interesting copies within the reach of all classes".
+While, in Gilmour's opinion, some of the images hint at caricature, others, such as his images of Aborigines from the Shoalhaven district, "are disarming in their softness and sensitivity".
+Art critic Christopher Allen calls Rodius's Aboriginal portraits, which include Bungaree and his wife, Cora Gooseberry, honest, lucid, and respectful, not a caricature in any way.
+These works were widely disseminated by the artist as lithographs, sold at a price intended to "place these interesting copies within the reach of all classes".

 Rodius suffered a stroke in the late 1850s, leaving him paralysed on one side, and on 9 April 1860 he died "of infirmity" at Sydney's Liverpool Hospital.

+His first wife was Maria Bryan, seamstress, and they had a son, Charles Prosser, born 27 August 1834.
+His second wife was named Harriet and they are supposed to have married 14 December 1838.
+She died just 4 days later.
+His third wife was Elizabeth Harriet Allen and they married 1 April 1841.

+He was survived by his third wife who remarried in 1863.

+His works were shown in a group exhibition at the National Portrait Gallery, Canberra, and the Tasmanian Museum and Art Gallery, Hobart, in 2012 The State Library of New South Wales held the first ever retrospective of his works in 2023–2024.